eartvit/xraylab-demo/README.md

 * As an operations engineer, I want an integrated monitoring dashboard to new applications available on the (production) infrastructure.

 ### The Data Scientist user stories details
 Data scientists typically use Jupyter Notebooks in order to perform their work.
-OpenShift's Open Data Hub project makes available several different Jupyter images for this purpose.
+OpenShift's community upstream datascience project called [Open Data Hub](https://odh.io), as well as RedHat supported Red Hat OpenShift Datascience projects, [RHODS](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-data-science), make available several different Jupyter images for this purpose.
 To get started, head to your OpenShift web console and select the project where the Open Data Hub instance has been deployed (see the [prerequisites](https://github.com/eartvit/xraylab-demo/tree/main/prerequisites)).
 Then go to Networking->Routes and click on the ODH dashboard.
 From there you have access to Jupyter Hub/Lab (depending on the version of OpenShift and ODH you used either hub or lab are available).
 ![odh-routes](docs/odh-routes.png)
 ![odh-dashboard](docs/odh-dashboard.png)